nico-aero/Detox/docs/APIRef.Matchers.md

 On iOS, matched elements are sorted by their x and y axes.

 **Note:** Due to different underlying implementations of Detox on iOS and Android, as well as other differences in the OS implementations, as well as RN implementation differences on each OS, indices may not match between iOS and Android.
-Relying on indices may also introduce flakiness in your tests as your app’s user interface is updated.
+Relying on indices may also introduce flakiness in your tests as your app's user interface is updated.
 It is recommended to use unique identifier matchers for your elements.

 ```js
 element(by.text('Product')).atIndex(2);